DCAN-Labs/automated-qc/doc/training_summaries/model_02r/model_02r_training_summary.md

 - **Standardized RMSE**: 0.8301 represents the RMSE as a proportion of the standard deviation of the actual values.
 ## Notes

-Same paramters and input data size as model_02, but removes three scans with poor QU_motion gt scores.
+Same paramters and input data size as model_02, but uses data registered to an MNIInfant template with ridge + affine transform using ANTs and removes three scans with poor QU_motion gt scores.
 Run time was 3h 11m 52s
 ## Hyperparameters

 ### Training Parameters